BlueBunnex/StellarVR/README.md

 ## How to install?

-Just download *StellarVR.unitypackage* from the Github and import into your Unity project.
-To import, navigate to **Assets > Import Package > Custom Package...** and select *StellarVR.unitypackage* from the file navigator.
+- Download *StellarVR.unitypackage* from the Github and import into your Unity project
+- To import, navigate to **Assets > Import Package > Custom Package...** and select *StellarVR.unitypackage* from the file navigator.

 I forgot to put the license in the unitypackage, so until I do that make sure to download that as well <3